 Students who work at the Shaw Center as Literacy Leadership Interns are directly involved in the administrative coordination and implementation of Shaw Center literacy initiatives.
 The position is opened only to Shaw Center literacy initiative participants who exemplify the values of the program and want to take on a leadership role in the administration of all the Shaw Center literacy initiatives.

-SU Literacy Corps Council
+Syracuse University Literacy Corps Council